nlawtonUSC/mtga_ml/README.rst

 ..
 This README.rst should work on Github and is also included in the Sphinx documentation project in docs/ - therefore, README.rst uses absolute links for most things so it renders properly on GitHub

-`mtga_ml` is a library of machine learning tools for analyzing the 17lands MTGA public datasets. `mtga_ml` is for
+:code:`mtga_ml` is a library of machine learning tools for analyzing the 17lands MTGA public datasets. :code:`mtga_ml` is for

 * MTGA users looking to use machine learning to enhance their gameplay